oomph-lib/oomph-lib/README.md

 # Specify minimum cmake version; die if you can't find it
 cmake_minimum_required(VERSION 3.22 FATAL_ERROR)

-# Name of the project, followed by languages used
+# Name of the project, followed by languages used.
+# Note that oomph-lib itself is written entirely
+# in C++ but it also includes some third-party C
+# and Fortran sources.
 project(mesh_gluing C CXX Fortran)

 # The find_package statement declares that: